 What Is The Tier 1 Credit Range?

 And so, as you can see, tier 1 credit falls under the range between 800 to 850.
-Keep in mind that only about 1.6% of Americans have a perfect credit score, and so although the perfect credit score may be possible, it won’t be realistic for everyone!
+Keep in mind that only about 1.6% of Americans have a perfect credit score, and so although getting a perfect credit is possible, it won’t be realistic for everyone!2

 Getting to tier 1 can take years and may not be possible for everyone, but it doesn’t hurt to try to get there!
 Here are the main things you will have to do to build an excellent credit score: